 Danny and I had had a bit of a summer break from the Buzz Club – here’s why:

-1,000 Violins had just released this great single on Dreamworld Records (the label we were also on).
+1,000 Violins released this great single on Dreamworld Records (the label we were also on).

 Dave Driscoll AKA Fruitier Than Thou was in the crowd and recorded the night on his trusty Sony Walkman.